+CTST Coordinator

+Work-Based Learning (WBL) Coordinator

-CTST Coordinator Work-based Learning Coordinator CTT Testing Coordinator Sec/Clerical assigned to support t CTT staff.
+CTT Testing Coordinator

+Secretarial/Clerical assigned to support CTT staff

-Line 04-Other Career Technical Training (CTT) Expense.
-This category consists of all non-personnel expenses that are immediately related to a center's career technical training programs, including the types of expense listed below.
+Line 4-Other Career Technical Training (CTT) Expense: This category consists of all non- personnel expenses that are immediately related to a center's career technical training programs, including the types of expense listed below.

-CTT Materials and Supplies.
-Includes the cost of all materials and supplies (i.e., books, workbooks, testing materials) used in conducting CTT programs for students.
-This will also include the cost of expendable items for exclusive use in the classrooms such as: drapes, wall hangings, bulletin boards, computer software, films and filmstrips.
+CTT Materials and Supplies: Includes the cost of all materials and supplies (e.g., books, workbooks, testing materials) used in conducting CTT programs for students.
+This will also include the cost of expendable items for exclusive use in the classrooms such as: draperies, wall hangings, bulletin boards, computer software, and DVDs.